Amazon SES vs Mailgun - the ultimate guide

 6. Mailing lists

 Amazon SES's mailing list is similar to a newsletter list.
 You can create a list (one per account) with multiple topics (20 max).
 You can then subscribe contacts to the list or topic.
-Think of the list as your site and the topics as different sublists you subscribe contacts to .e.g Blog updates, Important Updates, and Weekly updates.
+Think of the list as your site and the topics as different sublists you subscribe contacts to .e.g Blog updates, Important Updates, Weekly updates.
 Contacts can belong to multiple topics.
 To send a mail to the list, you specify the list and topic when making a send API or SMTP request.
 List management can only be done through the SES API.

 Mailgun's mailing list is what you will call a group list.
 This means subscribers can reply to the email and replies can be sent to either all other subscribers or the sender.
 This is how mailing lists for sites like Google groups work.
-To create a list, you create the list's email and decide how you want the list to work–who can send emails, if subscribers can reply and if replies should only be sent to the sender or everyone.
+To create a list, you create the list's email and decide how you want the list to work–who can send mails, if subscribers can reply and if replies should only be sent to the sender or everyone.
 You can manage the list from your Mailgun account dashboard as well as the API.

 7. Analytics

-Amazon SES has an almost non-existent analytics dashboard.
-You can see your send, bounce, and complaint rates, but you can't see the email activities.
+Amazon SES has an almost non existent analytics dashboard.
+You can see your send, bounce and complaint rates, but you can't see the email activities.
 You need to use event tracking to get that data yourself.

 Mailgun provides email event analytics and activities log on the dashboard.
 However, depending on your plan, activity log data is only retained for a few days.